Abdul Mannan Siddique

-Abdul Mannan Siddique (??–2000) (আবদুল মান্নান সিদ্দিকী) was a Major General of Bangladesh Army.
-He had served as Minister of Home Affairs and Minister of Housing and Public Works.
+Abdul Mannan Siddique (??–2000) (আবদুল মান্নান সিদ্দিকী) was a major general of the Bangladesh Army.
+He had served as minister of home affairs and minister of housing and public works.

 Career

-Siddique was a former Quartermaster general of Bangladesh Army.
-He was also the Master general of ordinances.
-He served as the Minister of Home Affairs and Minister of Housing and Public Works in the cabinet of Hussain Muhammad Ershad.
+Siddique was commissioned from the 12th PMA Long Course on 18 September 1955 in the Ordnance Corps.
+He was a former quartermaster general of the Bangladesh Army.
+He was also the master general of ordinances.
+He served as the minister of home affairs and minister of housing and public works in the cabinet of Hussain Muhammad Ershad.
 After retirement he founded and served as the chairperson of Phoenix Insurance Company Limited.

 Death

 Siddique died on 2 May 2000.